Add steps to access data, services, and perform related orchestration activities.

 Service Type

 Note: You must have an existing item to add to a process.
-You cannot create a task in when you create a process.
+You cannot create a task when you create a process.

 For more information about the list of supported actions for system service, see System Service Actions.